 It's 3 AM.
 Your brain won't shut off.

-The same thoughts keep circling, replaying that conversation, analyzing what could go wrong, questioning whether you did the right thing.
-Youâve tried to âjust stop thinking about it.â
+The same thoughts keep circling.
+Replaying that conversation.
+Analyzing what could go wrong.
+Questioning whether you did the right thing.

-Hereâs why: Your Enneagram type has a specific overthinking loop.
+Here’s why: Your Enneagram type runs a specific overthinking loop.
 Generic advice fails because a Type 1 replaying a moral decision needs different intervention than a Type 6 catastrophizing about the future or a Type 4 diving into emotional depths.

-Your brain isnât broken.
-Itâs running a protection program that was useful once.
-And now wonât turn off.
+Your brain isn’t broken.
+It’s running protection software that was useful once and now won’t turn off.

-The first step isnât forcing your brain to stop.
-Itâs understanding WHY itâs doing this.
+The first step isn’t forcing your brain to stop.
+It’s understanding WHY it does this.

-Hereâs exactly how each type overthinks.
+Here’s exactly how each type overthinks.
 And how to finally break the loop.

 The Psychology of Overthinking

-Your brain believes that by thinking more, it can:
+Your brain believes that thinking more will:

 - Solve the problem before it happens